Pittsburgh sports travel guide

 We’re not sure there’s an American city more in love with its sports teams than Pittsburgh.

-It helps that the three pro teams in town are color-coordinated — the Steelers, Penguins and Pirates all sport some form of black and gold — and whether you’re in Pittsburgh or just around Pittsburghers, the pride and devotion they show in their teams is always rather astounding.
+It helps that the three pro teams in town are color-coordinated — the Steelers, Penguins and Pirates all sport black and gold — and whether you’re in Pittsburgh or just around Pittsburghers, the pride and devotion they show in their sports teams is always rather astounding.

 And the fans have been rewarded rather handsomely over the years, with six Super Bowl championships for the Steelers, five Stanley Cups for the Penguins, and the Pirates … well, they’ll always have Bill Mazeroski in 1960, and besides, they managed to reverse their 20-year downward trend with a few playoff appearances over the last decade.

-While this guide (and this entire site, of course) is geared toward encouraging you to visit Pittsburgh for sports travel, there’s much more that the Steel City has to offer to the tourist, from great food to great scenery to great venues.
+While this guide is geared toward encouraging you to visit Pittsburgh for sports travel, there’s much more that the Steel City has to offer to the tourist, from great food to great scenery to great venues.

 • Heinz Field: Home of the Steelers.
-Located at Allegheny Avenue and Reedsdale Street on the North Shore.
+Located at 100 Art Rooney Ave. on the North Shore.

 • PNC Park: Home of the Pirates.
-Located at Federal and General Robinson streets on the North Shore.
+Located at 115 Federal Street on the North Shore.

 • PPG Paints Arena: Home of the Penguins.
-Located at Fifth Avenue and Washington Place in Uptown, east of downtown.
+Located at 1001 Fifth Ave. in Uptown, east of downtown.

 Train and bus service lead directly to downtown Pittsburgh, Union Station, also known as Pennsylvania or Penn Station, services Amtrak and is located at 1100 Liberty Avenue, close to the convention center and PPG Paints Arena; Greyhound and Megabus operate bus stops within a couple blocks.